 The brand purpose and beliefs were also strengthened for our teams worldwide to rally around.
 I set up for success by providing each market with training material on how to use the brand, workshops about our new market positioning and an activation toolkit.

-Adia faced the market with a distinct brand and clear value proposition, armed with a rich bank of content that supported its message and nurtured leads through the sales process.
+Adia faced the market with a distinct brand and clear value proposition, armed with a rich bank of content that supported its demand generation narrative and nurtured leads through the sales process.